 The movie wraps up with an extremely urgent and pertinent message about nuclear weapons, reminding viewers of the Intermediate-Range Nuclear Forces Treaty (INF) signed in 1987 by Reagan and Gorbachev, which was repealed by Trump and Putin earlier this year.
 The consequences of such irresponsible gesture could be catastrophic consequences for mankind.
 At least this time isn’t Russians alone that are to blame this time!

-The Coldest Game is showing in Competition at the 23rd Tallinn Black Nights Film Festival.
+The Coldest Game showed Competition at the 23rd Tallinn Black Nights Film Festival, when this piece was originally written.
+It’s on Netflix in February.